-- Other factors that may affect life expectancy such as foreign travel, military, criminal history
+- Other factors that may affect life expectancy such as foreign travel, military, criminal history, etc.

-Life insurance premiums are primarily determined by a client’s age and health condition.
-Therefore, older individuals and those with preexisting health conditions are considered a higher risk and should expect a higher premium.
+Life insurance premiums are primarily determined by the policyholder's age and health.
+Therefore, younger individuals without preexisting health conditions are considered lower risk and qualify for the lowest premiums.

-There are other factors that insurers also use to determine your term life premiums:
+Other factors that insurers also use to determine your term life insurance premiums include:

 Coverage amount and term length

-Your premiums will also depend on how much life insurance you purchase.
+Your premiums will also depend on the amount of coverage you purchase.
 The larger the death benefit, the higher your premiums.
 Longer terms also cost more.

-Riders are add-ons that a policyholder can buy to provide extra benefits which their policy does not cover.
-However, they can increase your premiums by as much as 10% to 30%.
-This supplemental coverage can allow you to access the money from your death benefit while you’re still alive or even convert your term policy into a permanent one at the end of its term.
+Insurance riders are add-ons that a policyholder can buy to obtain benefits their policy does not cover.
+Some riders may allow you to access the money from your death benefit while you’re still alive or even convert your term policy into a permanent one before the end of its term.

 - Failing to disclose a medical condition or other relevant information when taking out the policy